Creating a Server Pool for Oracle VM Server for SPARC

 A server pool is a group of one or more virtualized hosts that has access to the same virtual and physical networks, and storage resources.
 Server pools provide load balancing, high availability capabilities, and sharing of the resources for all the members of the pool.

 The Oracle VM Servers for SPARC systems can be configured and running with I/O domains and root domains.
 You can also select the exclusive access of the resources of these domains.

-You can also pool Oracle VM Server for SPARCs of different CPU type and frequency.
-In such scenario, you must ensure to create guest domains with generic CPU architecture.
-This enables migration of guest domains between Oracle VM Servers of different CPU types.
+You can also pool Oracle VM Server for SPARC servers of different CPU type and frequency.
+To pool servers with different CPUs, you must create guest domains with a generic CPU architecture.
+The generic CPU architecture enables you to migrate guest domains between Oracle VM Servers of different CPU types.

 Placing an Oracle VM Server for SPARC server in a server pool will not remove any of the existing storage and network connections.
 Also, removing the server from the server pool does not remove all the storage and network connections.